Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding: Experiments

-the heldout sarcasm detection (SAR) dataset, illustrates this.
+\textbf{Qualitative analysis suggests that pretraining on behavioral tasks in \datal\ yields stronger pragmatic recognition capabilities.} An interesting pattern observed in the held-out task of SAR is that \model\ \textsc{SFT} shows a greater ability to recognize pragmatic cues (i.e. contextual signals beyond literal word meaning) after extensive pretraining on behavioral datasets in \datal.
+An example (Figure~\ref{fig:mmsd_frames}) from MUStARD, the heldout sarcasm detection (SAR) dataset, illustrates this.
 While \model\ \textsc{SFT} correctly interprets Chandler’s remark about putting up balcony lights as sarcasm rather than a serious suggestion, Qwen2.5-Omni-7B, without the same behavioral pretraining, defaults to a prediction of “no sarcasm” (a literal, face-value interpretation of Chandler's remark), even after a full epoch of fine-tuning.
 This case is not isolated: across testing, Qwen2.5-Omni-7B tends to default to “no sarcasm” predictions for 93.2\% of samples, resulting in a lower weighted recall of 0.534.
 In contrast, \model\ \textsc{SFT} achieves a higher weighted recall of 0.670 by more reliably identifying sarcastic instances, assigning the “sarcasm” label to 30.1\% of samples.
 These results suggest that pretraining on \datal\ can improve the general capacity to capture the subtle, context-dependent nuances of psychological and social behaviors.
 Future research could explore whether this capacity is emergent and scales with model size, potentially enabling more reliable detection of behaviors that go beyond surface-level or literal cues.